lab64makerspace/intro2PCBdesign/Overview & Details/README.md

 Since the board you're making is for *your* research, you will have to purchase it (and the required components) yourself or using your research funds.
 </details>

-[^1]: *(Hopefully, we can remotely assemble them into functional devices.
+[^1]: *Hopefully, we can remotely assemble them into functional devices.
 Due to current circumstances, we cannot offer hands-on lab  support, but we will provide assistance remotely.
-It will be super helpful if you have the ability to solder where you are, but you can still get a lot from the workshops by just designing boards and looking at them when they get to you)*.
+It will be super helpful if you have the ability to solder where you are, but you can still get a lot from the workshops by just designing boards and looking at them when they get to you.
+We will be happy to help you assemble things when we are able to meet physically.*